 The next vital issue is the mobile vs desktop internet usage statistics and an attempt to show the role of these devices in the world of m-commerce.
-Mobile share of traffic in 2021 is 54.46%.
-Compared to the 16.2% share in 2013, it becomes clear that the growth in the past eight years has been shifting in favour of mobile.
+Mobile share of traffic in December 2021 was 54.86%.
+Compared to the 16.2% share in 2013, the growth in the past eight years has clearly been shifting in favour of mobile.

 While they are the most relevant, sales are not the only metric that is important to online shoppers.
 Conversion rates also play a huge role in this regard, and it seems like there is a direct correlation between the screen size and the conversion rate.
 For instance, desktop conversion rates for mobile users in 2019 were 4.14%, while conversion rates for smartphones were just 1.53%.